 - Taking the time to listen, talk with, and understand Sam was only possible once she had got her own disappointments out of the way.

-- Teaching discipline to children, teenagers – anyone! – often requires coming alongside, understanding and mentoring.
+- Teaching self-control to children, teenagers – anyone! – often requires coming alongside, understanding and mentoring.
 Teens and screens are a fiery mix, requiring patience, wisdom and understanding.

 What about you?
-When have you prayed for your children, and been surprised with the answer?
-Were you humbled too?
+Have you ever prayed for your children, and received a surprising answer?